 The ULPM upper stage is started above the atmosphere and imparts the extra velocity needed to inject the payload into orbit.
 It comprises the liquid oxygen and hydrogen tanks, which weigh 30 tonnes.
 At the base of this stage is the Vinci engine, more powerful than Ariane 5’s HM-7B (delivering 18 tonnes as opposed to 6.5 tonnes of thrust).
 Vinci will be reignitable, providing more flexibility in terms of possible orbit injection trajectories.
-This new feature will also allow the upper stage’s atmospheric re-entry to be controlled, thus limiting orbital debris that could otherwise create a potential collision hazard in operational satellite orbits.
+The upper stage’s atmospheric re-entry will also be controlled by the reignitable Vinci or for certain trajectories by the APU (Auxiliary Power Unit), a low-thrust engine, thus limiting orbital debris that could otherwise create a potential collision hazard in operational satellite orbits.

-Ariane 6 will feature a SYLDA 5 bearing structure inherited from Ariane 5, capable of placing 2 payloads into orbit.
-A multiple-launch system dubbed Microsat Launch Share is currently in the design phase.
-Consisting of two 20-metre-high half-shells, Ariane 6’s fairing—which protects the payload during ascent through the atmosphere—will be larger than Ariane 5’s (17 metres).
+Ariane 6 will feature a DLS (Dual Launch System) bearing structure, offering greater than volume than Ariane 5's SYLDA structure and capable of placing two payloads into orbit.
+A multiple-launch system dubbed Microsat Launch Share currently in the design phase will round out Ariane 6’s capabilities.

-Ariane 6 will also feature a number of technological innovations designed chiefly to reduce costs.
-Vulcain 2.1’s gas generator will be produced by additive manufacturing (3D printing).
-The liquid-propellant tanks will be welded by friction stir welding (FSW), which requires no addition of metal.
+Ariane 6 also features a number of technological innovations designed chiefly to reduce costs.
+Vulcain 2.1’s gas generator is produced by additive manufacturing (3D printing).
+The liquid-propellant tanks are welded by friction stir welding (FSW), which requires no addition of metal.
 With FSW, two abutting pieces are joined using a mobile weld tool that heats them until they become soft.
-Ariane 6’s cryogenic tanks will be made from a mixture of aluminium and lithium—compared to the aluminium alloy used for Ariane 5—in order to lighten the launcher.
+Ariane 6’s cryogenic tanks are made from a mixture of aluminium and lithium—compared to the aluminium alloy used for Ariane 5—in order to lighten the launcher.